OxWearables/rap_wearables/cdt_instructions.md

 ### Steps

-1. Login to the VM and complete all steps below on the VM.
+1. Login to the BMRC VM and complete all steps below on the BMRC VM.

 2. Ensure your existing conda environment is activated by running: `conda activate wearables_workshop`.